 Weinstein and Mayer (1986) stated learners need to know existing strategies.
 Conditional knowledge means learners know when to use them.
 For example, a learner may know about highlighting (declarative).
 However, without knowing when to highlight, its use is poor (Weinstein & Mayer, 1986).

-How do you teach students when to use strategies?
+How do you teach learners when to use strategies?

 Can younger learners develop conditional knowledge?